 Noodle People: Most of the characters, due to the CLAMP character designs.

-Taken further by Takahiro Kimura, who adapted the character designs for animation.
+Reinforced by Takahiro Kimura, whose style also has those traits as he adapted the character designs for animation.

 No Romantic Resolution: Well, Lelouch is at the end dead after all.
 The closest he got to a resolved romance arc ended with a dead Shirley and/or his farewell kiss to Kallen, neither of which counts as much of one.